Concrete canoe: Principles

 Ignoring hydrodynamic effects, all ships or boats float because the weight of the water they displace is equal to the weight of the boat (Archimedes' principle).
 However, many boats are made of materials that are denser than water, meaning that the boat will sink if filled with water.

+Being designed for an engineering competition, concrete canoes often make use of experimental or innovative concrete mix designs or fabrication processes, such as 3D-printed formworks, smart dynamic casting, or 3D-printed concrete.

-Although it is not required by the rules of the competition, some competitive concrete canoes have concrete mix designs that are less dense than water.
+Most competitive concrete canoes have concrete mix designs that are less dense than water.
 They must pass a test in which the canoe is filled with water and pushed below the surface; the canoe must then resurface in order to qualify for racing.
 This is possible because, unlike normal concrete which uses sand and small rocks, concrete canoes are created with porous aggregates such as Macrolite and microspheres.
-However, because many teams still design their concrete mixes to be denser than water, in the United States, teams are allowed to insert concrete-covered, non-structural foam pieces in their canoes to make the canoes float after being submerged.
+However, because some teams may choose to design their concrete mixes to be denser than water, teams are also allowed to insert concrete-covered, non-structural foam pieces in their canoes to make the canoes float after being submerged.